Research Cores for Scientists

 Genomics Core

-Our network of CROs and academic institutions generate comprehensive ALS-FTD multi-omics datasets, including whole genome (short- and long-read) sequencing, RNA sequencing, and biofluid proteomics, paired with rich clinical and longitudinal data, accessible via the Target ALS Data Engine.
+A network of CROs and academic partners generates ALS-FTD multi-omics data from whole-genome and RNA sequencing to biofluid proteomics, paired with rich clinical and longitudinal records.

 Icon